Rugby league positions: Wing

 Also known as wingers.
 There are two wings in a rugby league team, numbered 2 and 5.
 They are usually positioned closest to the touch-line on each side of the field.
 They are generally among the fastest players in a team, with the speed to exploit space that is created for them and finish an attacking move.
 In defence their primary role is to mark their opposing wingers, and they are also usually required to catch and return kicks made by an attacking team, often dropping behind the defensive line to help the fullback.
-Wingers that feature in their nations' rugby league halls of fame are Great Britain's Billy Batten, Billy Boston and Clive Sullivan, Australia's Brian Bevan, John Ferguson, Ken Irvine, Harold Horder and Brian Carlson, South African Tom van Vollenhoven and France's Raymond Contrastin.
+Wingers that feature in their nations' rugby league halls of fame are Great Britain's Billy Batten, Billy Boston and Clive Sullivan, Australia's Brian Bevan, Ken Irvine, Harold Horder and Brian Carlson, South African Tom van Vollenhoven and France's Raymond Contrastin.

 Centre

 There are only 2 centres, right and left, numbered 3 and 4 respectively.
 They are usually positioned just inside the wingers and are typically the second-closest players to the touch-line on each side of the field.
 In attack their primary role is to provide an attacking threat out wide and as such they often need to be some of the fastest players on the pitch, often providing the pass for their winger to finish off a move, by drawing and passing to give the fast wingers space to move.
 In defence, they are expected to mark their opposite centre.
-Centres that feature in their countries' halls of fame are France's Max Rousié, England's Eric Ashton, Harold Wagstaff and Neil Fox, Wales' Gus Risman and Australia's Reg Gasnier, H "Dally" Messenger, Dave Brown, Jim Craig, Bob Fulton, Mal Meninga, and Greg Inglis.
+Centres that feature in their countries' halls of fame include France's Max Rousié, England's Eric Ashton, Harold Wagstaff and Neil Fox, Wales' Gus Risman and Australia's Reg Gasnier, Dally Messenger, Dave Brown, Jim Craig, Bob Fulton, Mal Meninga, and Greg Inglis.